inkognitro/oas-tszod-gen/README.md

 - The properties `readOnly` and `writeOnly` described [here](https://swagger.io/docs/specification/data-models/data-types/) are ignored.
 It is recommended to have separate definitions for read and write objects, especially with changing requirements (see also [CQRS pattern](https://martinfowler.com/bliki/CQRS.html)).
+Anyway, this is planned to be implemented but currently has low priority to me.

 ## Out of scope
 Linting is out of scope of this package.
 The generator is responsible to generate valid TypeScript (and Zod) definitions.